elastic/kibana/x-pack/plugins/fleet/dev_docs/local_setup/enrolling_agents.md

 multipass shell fleet-server
 ```

 3\.
-Open Kibana in the browser and head over to Fleet. initially, there should be no Fleet Server:
+Open Kibana in a browser and head over to Fleet.
+Initially, there should be no Fleet Server:
 ![Fleet UI with no Fleet Server](./screenshots/no_fleet_server.png)

 4\.
 Click "Add Fleet Server".
 In the flyout, check that the Fleet Server host is correct and click "Continue".